JanikCodes/minecraft_discord_py/README.md

 - [ ] Health and damage
 - [ ] AI ( animals, hostile, . . )
 - [ ] Interaction blocks ( wooden sign, bed, . . )
+- [ ] Custom skins ( Cmd to save an emoji from guild ID to db and read from that )

 <!-- MARKDOWN LINKS & IMAGES -->